MDAnalysis/MDAKits/docs/source/makingakit.rst

 Although this is the minimum, we highly recommend that you consider generating your documentation with dedicated tools such as `Sphinx <https://www.sphinx-doc.org/en/master/>`_, which allows you to generate static documentation using `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ formatted plain-text directly from your code.
 This makes it easier for your documentation to change alongside code changes.

+Using a documentation hosting service such as `Read the Docs <https://readthedocs.org>`_ or `GitHub Pages <https://pages.github.com/>`_ makes public access to your generated documentation automatic.

 Testing
 *******